sandeep-iitr/Learnings-Big-Data-Machine-Learning/Artificial-Intelligenc/README.md

 be solved in time linear in the number of variables
 - In a tree structures CSP: Once linearly ordered.
 We can move through it linearly, and solve it.
 [More Details are here online link with book example](http://cs188ai.wikia.com/wiki/Tree_Structure_CSPs)

+### Constraint graphs can be reduced to trees
+- one based on removing nodes
+  - Remove the nodes which make the graph a tree.
+Assign values to the removed nodes, and make change in the domain of nodes of tree, due to constraints of the removed nodes.
+Now solve the tree structures CSP, in polynomial time.
+If no solution exist, try the different values for removed nodes.
+- one based on collapsing nodes together
+  - Also called **tree decomposition of the constraint graph** into a set of connected subproblems.